 One of the most significant studies leading to this conclusion was conducted in 2018 for the Laura and John Arnold Foundation by Dr. Elizabeth Groff and her colleagues.
-In that study, which examined the effects of BWCs in Los Angeles County, Groff et al. noted at the outset that "little research exists on changes to charging patterns when BWC evidence is available."46 To address that gap, they sought to compare charging outcomes in misdemeanor cases in Los Angeles in cases with BWC footage with those in misdemeanor cases without BWC footage.
+In that study, which examined the effects of BWCs in Los Angeles County, Groff et al. noted at the outset that "little research exists on changes to charging patterns when BWC evidence is available."
+To address that gap, they sought to compare charging outcomes in misdemeanor cases in Los Angeles in cases with BWC footage with those in misdemeanor cases without BWC footage.
 Their conclusion was that, when BWC evidence is associated with a case, the likelihood that the case is filed increases.
-Interestingly, the researchers also found that, while prosecution rates went up when BWC footage existed, that BWC footage had that effect only when prosecutors failed to review the footage prior to charging; when the prosecutors actually viewed the footage prior to charging, the rate of charging actually declined.47
+The increase in probability of charging in cases with BWC footage was quite large (~2.4 fold) and highly statistically significant.
+Interestingly, the researchers also found that, while prosecution rates went up when BWC footage existed, that BWC footage had that effect only when prosecutors failed to review the footage prior to charging; when the prosecutors actually viewed the footage prior to charging, the rate of charging was lower than if video was not viewed.47 This might be because prosecutors were more likely to view video to make a decision in cases in which they were uncertain whether a charge was supportable (weaker cases that were less likely to be charged in the first place) or because watching the video reduced the likelihood of charging..51

-It is not entirely clear whether the research that has shown charging increases means that similar charging increases are inevitable if BWCs were implemented in Madison, especially if Madison were to implement any BWC program in ways intentionally designed to prevent this effect.
+It is not entirely clear whether the research that has shown charging increases across all jurisdictions examined to date means that similar charging increases are inevitable if BWCs were implemented in Madison, especially if Madison were to implement any BWC program in ways intentionally designed to prevent this effect.
 Unique features of the research and differences between contexts and policies could affect the impact on charging decisions.